jessevl/azure-iot-durable-patterns/README.md

     "zoneDefinitionPath": "folder/file.json",
     "zoneStatusPartition":"name-of-partition"
-    "uplinkClientConnectionString": "A managenement key for the IoT Hub", "EventHubIngestConnectionstring": "Connection string for the twin changes event hub", "LifeCycleEventHubIngestConnectionstring": "Connection string for the lifecycle changes event hub", "tripletDBendpoint":"Cosmos DB endpoint for the Device Twin DB", "tripletDBkey": "Key for the Device Twin DB", "tripletDBname": "Name of the Device Twin Database",
+    "uplinkClientConnectionString": "A managenement key for the IoT Hub", "EventHubIngestConnectionstring": "Connection string for the event hub", "tripletDBendpoint":"Cosmos DB endpoint for the Device Twin DB", "tripletDBkey": "Key for the Device Twin DB", "tripletDBname": "Name of the Device Twin Database",